-Since moving to electronic medical records, doctors spend hours each day typing clinical notes.
+Since moving to electronic medical records, doctors spend hours daily typing clinical notes.
 For many providers, the charting demands of EMRs have been a cause of burnout.
 Some physicians have responded by turning to medical dictation software and other workflow solutions that reduce the need to type.
-When considering typing vs. dictation, the obvious question is, “Which is faster?”
+If you’re considering typing vs. dictation for clinical documentation, the question is, “Which is faster?”

 So which is faster – typing or dictation?
 Just as importantly, which is more accurate?
 Here is a summary of the numbers based on existing research and estimates.

 Short answer: Dictation is faster.